cwhitelytning/GateSQL/readme.md

 Thanks to the flexible settings that are applied during the build of the plugin, it can be built for any of your needs:

-* Load your own configuration file or from sql.cfg to connect to MySQL.
+* Uploading your own configuration file or from sql.cfg to connect to MySQL.
-* Upload your own cvars or existing cvars from sql.cfg to connect to MySQL.
+* Loading your own kvars or existing ones from gate sql.cfg to connect to MySQL.

-* Record or update the player's name as soon as he enters the server.
+* Recording or updating the player's name as soon as he logs in to the server.
 * Record or update the player's name as soon as he changes the name.

-* Read and change the player's name if the name is different from the last entry.
+* Read and change the player's name if the name differs from the last entry.

-* Deleting a player from the server if the name differs from the previous entry.

 * Blocking the message "player changed name to".

-* Blocking the change of nickname during the game.
+* Blocking the nickname change during the game.

-* Check by SteamID or by IP.
+* Checking by: SteamID, IP, SteamID and IP, SteamID or IP.

 ## Requirements